kamkyu94/simple_atm_controller/README.md

 9. Ask if you want more action

 ## Details
-- controller.py works as main function for atm controller
+- controller.py works as main function for an atm controller
 - Predefined cards are save in "check_valid.py"
 - Predefined accounts are save in "account.py"